 - maintain healthy bone mineral density and bone mass

 - reduce pain

 - maximize the person’s ability to continue with their daily life

 People at risk of osteoporosis and fractures can use preventive lifestyle measures, supplements, and certain medications to achieve these goals.

-- Calcitonin (Calcimar, Miacalcin): This helps prevent spinal fracture in postmenopausal women and can help manage pain after a fracture.
+- Calcitonin (Calcimar, Miacalcin): This helps prevent spinal fractures in postmenopausal people and can help manage pain after a fracture.

-- Parathyroid hormone, such as teriparatide (Forteo): The U.S. Food and Drug Administration (FDA) has approved this hormone for treating people with a high risk of fracture as it stimulates bone formation.
+- Parathyroid hormone, such as teriparatide (Forteo): The Food and Drug Administration (FDA) has approved this hormone for treating people with a high fracture risk as it stimulates bone formation.

 - Monoclonal antibodies (denosumab, romosozumab): These are immune therapies that some people with osteoporosis take after menopause.
 Romosuzumab carries an FDA black box warning due to possible adverse effects.
 Other types of estrogen and hormone therapy may help.